-Judging by the uproar that articles on female ejaculation can cause, you’d think this was a matter of massive importance.
+Judging by the uproar that articles on squirting orgasms can cause, you’d think that a woman releasing fluid when she comes (or “cums”) was a matter of massive importance.

-But unfortunately for some people, that’s not enough – the curious, the scientific, and the perfectionists among us all seem to want to know what “gushing” or “squirting” is really about.
-Is it just a fun thing, or something more important?
+But unfortunately for some people, that’s not enough – the curious, the scientific, and the perfectionists among us all seem to want to know what gushing or squirting orgasms are really all about.

 And especially, they want to know, what’s the fluid that’s released when a woman reaches orgasm?

 Over the last 20 years, the internet’s provided more and more airspace for the phenomenon of squirting orgasms, and it’s now become something like a sexual fad.

 Gushing is seen by men as proof of their partner’s orgasm and proof of female pleasure.
 And a lot of women do indeed say it goes along with an intensified experience of orgasm.

 What Happens When A Woman Squirts or Ejaculates Fluid at Orgasm?